 Full Day Tour: Rila Monastery & Melnik

-- Get more of your holiday by booking an intensive small group guided tour to the hightlights of southwest Bulgaria;
+- Get more out of your holiday by booking an intensive guided small group tour to the highlights of southwest Bulgaria;

-- Admire the priceless frescoe masterpieces of most notable 19th century Bulgarian painters
+- Admire the priceless fresco masterpieces of the most notable 19th century Bulgarian painters;

-- Enrich your experience by tasting local delicacies and in this way involving all your sences;
+- Enrich your experience by tasting local delicacies and in this way involving all your senсes in the excursion;

-- Enjoy sights of the tranquil Bulgarian countryside and its sleepy villages, while your guide introduces you to Bulgarian everyday countryside life;
+- Enjoy sights of the tranquil Bulgarian countryside and its sleepy villages, while your guide introduces you to Bulgarian rural way of life;

 - Tour the smallest Bulgarian town, famous for its architecture, stunning surroundings and wine production.

-- The Melnik Pyramids are fantistic phenomenon.
+- The Melnik Pyramids are fantаstic phenomenon.
 Use wisely the recommended photo stops! :)

-- In Melnik discover the impressive Rivaval Period style house of Kordopoulo’s family and peek into its tunnel-like wine cellar.
+- In Melnik discover the impressive Rеvival Period style house of Kordopoulov’s family and peek into its tunnel-like wine cellar.

-Depart in early morning from the busy Bulgarian capital and head to the tranquil hearth of Rila Mountains, where you can admire the impressive Rila Monastery (UNESCO)- its architecture and the frescoes present the apogee of the Bulgarian Renaissance art.
+Depart in the early morning from the busy Bulgarian capital and head to the tranquil heart of Rila Mountains.
+There you will admire the impressive Rila Monastery (UNESCO)- its architecture and the frescoes present the apogee of the Bulgarian Renaissance art.
 With an about 1-hour guided tour of the most treasured monuments in the inner yard and the Monastery museum, you will learn the most fascinating facts and stories about the biggest Bulgarian monastery complex.
-You will also have free time to buy souvenirs, make more photos or to continue to explore it by yourself.
-Your tour continues south to Melnik (about 1.5-hour drive).
-When you get there allow your imagination to be provoked by the strangely shaped sand and cley formations.
-Now the smallest town in Bulgarian with only 208 inhabitants, Melnik still preserves part of its glory from 14th till19th-centuriy, when it had been a flourishing tobacco and wine-producing center, whose fame was spread by local merchants to many European countries.
-Today, the city is famous for its lovely white houses and cobbled streets, mild climate, internationally recognized brands of red wine.
-You will have a guided walking tour through the city and enter the biggest Bulgarian Revival Period style house and its tunnel-like wine cellar.
+You will also have free time to buy souvenirs, make more photos or even further explore it on your own.
+The tour continues south to the town of Melnik (about 1.5-hour drive).
+When you get there allow your imagination to be provoked by the strangely shaped sand and clay formations.
+Now in the smallest town in Bulgarian live only 208 inhabitants, Melnik still preserves part of its glory from 14th until 19th-century, when it had been a flourishing tobacco and wine-producing center, whose fame was spread by local merchants to many European countries.
+Today, the town is famous for its lovely white houses and cobbled streets, mild climate and internationally recognized brands of red wine.
+You will have a guided walking tour through the city and enter the biggest Bulgarian Revival Period style house and its cold tunnel-like wine cellar.